Lizzo: 2021–2024: Special

+The 2023 film Barbie featured an original single from Lizzo titled "Pink".
+It was released on Barbie the Album on July 21 of the same year, with a second version used in the film titled "Pink (Bad Day)" released on July 29.

+2025-present: My Face Hurts from Smiling and Love in Real Life

+On February 15, 2025, Lizzo started teasing a new project titled "LIRL" by sharing a video clip on social media, slated with a release date on February 28.
+On February 28, 2025, she released the lead single off of her upcoming fifth studio album, "Love in Real Life".
+On June 24, 2025, she shared the track listing and cover art for her third mixtape, My Face Hurts from Smiling, which was released on June 27 by Nice Life Recording Company and Atlantic Records.
+Her fifth studio album, Love in Real Life, was completed by March and is expected for release in 2025.

 Personal life

-When asked about her sexuality in a June 2018 interview, Lizzo stated, "I personally don't ascribe to just one thing ...
+When asked about her sexuality in a June 2018 interview, Lizzo said, "I personally don't ascribe to just one thing ...
 That's why the colors for LGBTQ+ are a rainbow!
 Because there's a spectrum and right now we try to keep it black and white.
 That's just not working for me."
 She has a strong LGBTQ+ following and has dubbed her fans "Lizzbians".
 She later stated that she considers herself an ally and "leans heterosexual".

-Throughout her career, Lizzo has been subject to body shaming.
-She is considered an image for body positivity and self-confidence.
+Throughout her career, Lizzo has been subject to body shaming due to her obesity.
+She is considered a role model and advocate for body positivity and self-confidence.
 She partially credits social media, and the Internet in general, for changing the narrative around size and giving visibility to overweight women.
+In March 2025, Lizzo posted a video revealing that she had gradually achieved significant weight loss.
+She has been doing daily fitness routines since January 2024, while continuing to advocate for body positivity.

-In December 2019, Lizzo sparked controversy at a Los Angeles Lakers game, where on camera she danced and twerked to her song "Juice" while wearing a dress that revealed her thong.
+In December 2019, Lizzo sparked controversy at a Los Angeles Lakers game when she danced and twerked to her song "Juice" on camera while wearing a dress that revealed her thong.
 In an interview with CBS This Morning she said, "Anyone who knows me knows that this is how I've always been.
 This is how I've always liked to dress."
 On January 5, 2020, Lizzo stopped using Twitter; she cited "too many trolls" as the reason for her departure, adding: "I'll be back when I feel like it".
 Her Twitter account has since been updated by her management, while she remains active on her Instagram.
 Lizzo often discusses her mental health and its impact on her career.

 Lizzo grew up attending the Church of God in Christ.
-As of June 2020, Lizzo is a vegan.
 In 2022, Lizzo was romantically linked to comedian Myke Wright.
-She donated $500,000 to Planned Parenthood after the United States Supreme Court overturned Roe v.
-Wade in Dobbs v.
-Jackson Women's Health Organization (2022).

-In October 2021, she was criticized by some for calling Chris Brown her "favorite person in the whole fucking world".
+In October 2021, she received criticism for calling Chris Brown her "favorite person in the whole fucking world", due to Brown's various convictions.